brunocodutra/metal/doc/concepts.md

 Whenever a nested `::type` is undefined or ambiguously defined, a [Nullable Value] is said to be *nil*, thus evaluating *nil* leads to a compile-time error.
+As a special case, `union` types are always considered nil, even if a nested `::type` is well defined.

+While every [Nullable Value] is also a [Value], the converse is not always true.
+However, any [Value] can be lifted to a corresponding [Nullable Value] using `metal::identity`.

 ## Requirements